MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-pipeline-component.md

 >[!NOTE]
 >To share or reuse components across jobs in the workspace, you need to register the components.
 You can use [`az ml component create`](/cli/azure/ml/component#az-ml-component-create) to register pipeline components.

+You can find other Azure CLI pipeline component-related examples and information at [pipelines-with-components](https://github.com/Azure/azureml-examples/tree/main/cli/jobs/pipelines-with-components) in the [Azure Machine Learning examples repository](https://github.com/Azure/azureml-examples).

 # [Python SDK](#tab/python)

 You can use the pipeline component as a step like other components in the pipeline job.